ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Event Services

-Serverless is all about designing the application around event-driven architectures.
-Azure offers several options when it comes to message and event brokering, with the principal following services :
+To enable Serverless scenarios, an event-driven approach and architecture is required.
+Events and messages can be of different forms, and Azure offers several options when it comes to message and event brokers, such as :

-- Event Grid is a serverless eventing bus that enables event-driven, reactive programming, using the publish-subscribe model.
+- Event Grid is a serverless backplane, an eventing bus that enables event-driven, reactive programming, using the publish-subscribe model.
 - Service Bus is a fully managed enterprise message broker with message queues and publish/subscribe topics.
-- Event Hub is a big data streaming platform and event ingestion service.
-It can receive and process millions of events per second.
+- Event Hub is a event ingestion and streaming platform.
+It can fuel high throughput scenarios and manage millions of events per second.

 <div class="info" data-title="Note">